Difference between first and second class

 Eurostar has a boarding procedure which requires that you have to check-in at least thirty minutes before departure.
-As a Eurostar Business Premier ticket holder, you can save time and only need to check in ten minutes prior to departure.
-So this means that you can give yourself a bit more time in the Eurostar lounge or arrive at the station shortly before departure.
+As a Eurostar Business Premier ticket holder, you can save time, as you only need to check in ten minutes prior to departure.
+So this means you can give yourself a bit more time in the Eurostar lounge or arrive at the station shortly before departure.

 So, is it worth it?